Eczbek/xieite/docs/namespaces/types/dynamic_matrix.md

 &nbsp;

 ## Description
-A structure for generating dynamic multidimensional types.
+A structure for generating dynamic multidimensional containers.

 &nbsp;